viktoriajuhasz/viktoria-s_portfolio/README.md

 Welcome to my collection of SQL queries built using the AdventureWorks sample database — a popular dataset for practicing SQL and business data analysis.

+This project contains SQL queries developed as part of my Data Analyst training.

 # About This Repository

 This repository contains a set of SQL scripts that demonstrate key SQL skills including: